dummifiedme/TheNotebook/NotesVault/Other Backward Classes.md

 NCBC in 2015 proposed sub-categorizations in OBC
 1. Extremely BC
-	- -> Nomadic, aboriginal tribes, semi-nomadic tribes
+	- {-> Nomadic, aboriginal tribes, semi-nomadic tribes
-	- -> Carrying out their traditional occupations
+	- -> Carrying out their traditional occupations}
 2. More Backward Classes
-	- -> vocational groups carrying on with their traditional occupations
+	- -> {vocational groups carrying on with their traditional occupations}
 3. Backward Classes
-	- -> comparatively more forward
+	- -> {comparatively more forward}